AniketPandey3601/Expense_Tracker/README.md

 - It is an application where users can keep track of expenses.
 - It also includes premium subscription option by razorpay payment integration.
 - The premium users can see expenses leaderboard.
+- Want to have a look ?
+Click on- https://expense-tracker-eight-indol.vercel.app/